greymatter-io/gitops-examples/README.md

 ## Applying Configs to a Mesh

-To apply the configurations for the produce aisle services, use the `greymatter sync` comamnd:
+To apply the configurations for the gitops examples services, use the `greymatter sync` comamnd:
 ```
 greymatter sync --report cue -e configs
 ```